-WHO ARE THE BEST PEOPLE TO TALK TO AT PIMLICO ACADEMY ABOUT MY CHILD'S DIFFICULTIES, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?
+WHO ARE THE BEST PEOPLE TO TALK TO AT PIMLICO PrIMARY ABOUT MY CHILD'S DIFFICULTIES, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?

 Talk to your child’s teacher or Form Tutor about your concerns.
 If the concern is with a particular subject, you should speak to your child’s subject teacher.

 It is likely that the class teacher will have discussed your concerns with Polly Penrose-Rhodes, the school SEN(D)Co, or the Pastoral Care Manager.
 You may wish to email, telephone or arrange a meeting with the SEN(D)Co or with the Pastoral Care Manager.

-If you continue to have concerns, you can arrange to discuss these with Kate Burge, the Acting Principal.
+If you continue to have concerns, you can arrange to discuss these with Mrs C Jefferson, the Headteacher.
 The CEO of Pimlico Primary's sponsor Future Academies, Paul Smith, can be contacted for any concerns that need to be expressed to the Governing Body.

 HOW DO WE IDENTIFY AND ASSESS PUPILS WITH SEN?

-The SEN Admissions process informs us of those with Statement and/or Educational Health Care Plans.
+The SEN Admissions process informs us of those with Educational Health Care Plans.
 For students with such plans, we are able to plan for as seamless a transition as possible in meeting their needs in their new provision.